kanofiadmasu/Programming-Fundamentals/Python_OOP/Lesson_1.md

  What is OOP?

        Classes and objects
-       Types of methods
+       Types of ethods
-       Types of Varialbes
+       Types of varialbes
        The four main charactherstics of OOP
        Special methods( Dundar methods)